fortrabbit/blog/post-mortem-september-2023-maintenance.md

 ---
 author: fl
 created: 2023-10-04 10:14:11
 published: true
-title:        "Post mortem September maintenance"
+title: Post mortem September maintenance
-excerpt:      "Details on recent rocky updates"
+excerpt: Details on recent rocky updates
-lead:         "We recently rolled out a BIG internal update.
+lead: We recently rolled out a BIG internal update.
 It was kinda rocky and we still have to deal with aftermath.
-Here are some technical details, as well as some personal reflections."
+Here are some technical details, as well as some personal reflections.
-image:        'improved-shaky.gif'
+image: improved-shaky.gif
-imagecredit:  ''
+imagecredit: ""
+tags:
+  - chronicles
 ---
 * See the [introduction blog post](/september-updates) for minor version changes
 * See the [main event on status page](https://status.fortrabbit.com/notices/oo2uy672ylbggpa6-internal-updates-maintenance-eu) for events